 Much to my surprise, the garden had the opposite effect.

-Nothing was ever damaged or stolen and, when I would work in the garden, all sorts of neighbors would stop by to chat.
+Nothing was ever damaged or stolen, and, when I worked in the garden, all sorts of neighbors would stop by to chat.
 I am certain without the garden we would have never met.

 Some would tell me about the gardens they grew up with, where parents or grandparents grew crops to feed their families each year.